-Early last month, I was mandated by the lovely Inma of A World to Travel to go and explore a “destination in progress” with Destination Makers and eight other bloggers.
+I was just mandated to go and explore Margherita di Savoia with Destination Makers and eight other bloggers.
 Italy is a country I absolutely adore (this was my sixth time visiting!), so I didn’t hesitate one second, as I had never been this far south towards the heel of the boot.
-The destination in question was Margherita di Savoia in Puglia, a rural town on the coast of the Adriatic that boasts the largest salt flats in Europe (and the second biggest in the world).
-It is located 75 km north of Bari, so you would likely be passing by if you were on a cross-country road trip or a bike trip.
-And I’m here to tell you: stop over, there’s amazing stuff to see!
+Margherita di Savoia is a rural town on the coast of the Adriatic that boasts the largest salt flats in Europe (and the second biggest in the world).
+It’s located 75 km north of Bari, so you would likely be passing by if you were on a cross-country road trip or a bike trip.
+And I’m here to tell you: stop over, gosh darnit!
+There’s amazing stuff to see!

 Here are a few things that make a detour via Margherita totally worthwhile.
 But before you go, read this for a few strategies on how to get wifi in Italy!